-Interactive Brokers is a trusted, multinational online brokerage with an Australian-based operation that’s fast becoming a favourite among everyday Aussie investors and traders due to its extensive market coverage and low costs.
+Interactive Brokers is a trusted, multinational online brokerage with an Australian-based operation.
+It’s fast becoming a favourite among everyday Aussie investors and traders due to its extensive market coverage and low costs.

 Novice investors and traders may initially be deterred by IBKR’s reputation as a platform for professionals, but it caters to investors of all levels through multiple web and mobile interfaces.